MilosPopov007/Bikesharing/README.md

 [Trips by Weekday for Each Hour](https://public.tableau.com/app/profile/milos.popov/viz/Module15Challenge_16754567361060/NumberofRidesCitiBikeNYCsOfficialBikeSharingSystemTheMonthofAugust)

 Trips by Weekday for Each Hour will help us plan bike utilization "Rush Hours".
-The darker red on the heat map shows us the "Peaks".
+The darker red on the heat map shows us the "Peaks". <br />
 We can conclude that NY Citi Bike is widely used for daily work commute.
 "Rush Hours" are 8 a.m. and 5 p.m.

 ![This is an image](https://github.com/MilosPopov007/Bikesharing/blob/main/NYC%20Bike/Trips%20by%20Gender%20.png)